akyriako/otc-docs/doc/source/caf/adopt/replatform.rst

 Replatforming involves upgrading an application from it's existing legacy platform to a more modern cloud platform.
-It means replacing traditional application components (such as databases and middleware) with Huawei Cloud services, but without changing the core architecture of applications.
-For example, you can replace relational databases with cloud database services from Huawei Cloud, replace self-built message middleware with message queue services provided by Huawei Cloud, and replace self-built cache databases with cache database services on Huawei Cloud.
+It means replacing traditional application components (such as databases and middleware) with Open Telekom Cloud services, but without changing the core architecture of applications.

+For example, you can replace relational databases with cloud database services from Open Telekom Cloud, replace self-built message middleware with message queue services provided by Open Telekom Cloud, and replace self-built cache databases with cache database services on Open Telekom Cloud.
 This makes management less expensive and makes applications more efficient and scalable.

-Huawei Cloud provides the following solutions to migrate customers' self-built databases and middleware or those on third-party cloud
+Open Telekom Cloud provides the following solutions to migrate customers' self-built databases and middleware or those on third-party cloud
 platforms: